AeloveRim/TahrovinGrit/README.md

 Finally, you will no longer be able to do power attacks unless you are able to pay the full stamina cost.

 ## Playing a thief
 There's not a lot of changes on that end.
 Pickpocketing and lockpicking are harder than usual if you're unskilled, but easier if you do raise your skills.
 [More NPC Pocket Money](https://www.nexusmods.com/skyrimspecialedition/mods/31375) adds a bit of extra gold to citizens for you to steal.
 [Broken picks](https://www.nexusmods.com/skyrimspecialedition/mods/95275) makes it so breaking your lockpick will throw you out of the lockpicking minigame and force you to start from scratch - make sure to check for patrolling guards !
+You will no longer have to join the thieves' guild to sell stolen loot.
+Anything recognizably stolen - which most things won't be - can now be sold at any Khajiit caravan.
 Otherwise, it's just the usual [Vokriinator](https://www.nexusmods.com/skyrimspecialedition/mods/26702) stuff, same as base Tahrovin.

 ## Leveling
 Instead of increasing your level by raising your skills, the [Experience](https://www.nexusmods.com/skyrimspecialedition/mods/17751) mod lets you increase your level as you adventure, exploring Skyrim and accomplishing quests.
 The leveling curve has been modified to provide a slower-paced experience.